 The refuge has every major Alaskan habitat type.
-Tens of thousands of sport fishers visit the peninsula annually.
-Fishing enthusiasts can catch chinook, sockeye, coho, pink, Dolly Varden, rainbow, arctic grayling, steelhead, and northern pike.
-The refuge also houses brown and black bears, caribou, Dall sheep, mountain goats, wolves, lynx, wolverines, eagles, and hundreds of shorebirds and ducks.
+Tens of thousands of sport fishers visit the peninsula annually, where they can catch chinook, sockeye, salmon, char, rainbow trout, arctic grayling, steelhead, and northern pike.
+The refuge also houses brown and black bears, caribou, moose, Dall sheep, mountain goats, wolves, lynx, wolverines, eagles, shorebirds and waterfowl.

 Things To Do At Kenai National Wildlife Refuge